NLog/NLog.github.io/_posts/2012-07-23-moving-forward.md

 It involves planning, managing automated builds, releases, bugs, forums, wiki, running website, NuGet, tools, integrating community contributions, etc. The reward is huge: thousands of satisfied developers, who have downloaded NLog 2.0 about 100.000 times in the last year alone!

-Please contact me if you're interested in owning part of NLog's future at [jaak@jkowalski.net](mailto:jaak@jkowalski.net) or post on the [Forum](http://nlog-project.org/forum).
+Please contact me if you're interested in owning part of NLog's future in the [Forum](http://nlog-project.org/forum).